1repmax/Nand2Tetris/projects/03/notes/notes.md

 _Clocked Data Flip-Flop_ moves one bit of information from time _t - 1_ to time _t_.
 Essentially it shifts the input signal by one time unit or clock cycle.

+* Single-bit register, which can also be called bit or binary cell, is designed to store a single bit of information over the time.
+Registers are implemented combining multiplexer with the DFF chip.
+DFF chips expose input as interface, but the chip itself internally is connected to the clock.